How to determine if iodine supplementation might be is right for you by assessing key criteria used by holistic practitioners.

 Part of iodine’s vital role in both thyroid and liver health contributes to protecting the breasts from abnormalities.
-Iodine is used therapeutically to assist the body in resolving breast cysts, as well as uterine fibroids and ovarian cysts.
+Practitioners use iodine therapeutically to assist the body in resolving breast cysts, as well as uterine fibroids and ovarian cysts.

-Several laboratories now are able to determine whole body iodine sufficiency through the use of a 24-hour collection test.
-This is a very simple and cost effective test and is available through my office.
+Several laboratories now are able to determine whole-body iodine sufficiency through the use of a 24-hour collection test.
+This is a very simple and cost-effective test and is available through my office.

-We also offer iodine patch testing.
-This requires a 2” square patch of iodine to be painted on the arm or thigh and assessed for its length of time present on the skin.
+We also offer iodine patch testing in our clinic.
+It requires a 2” square patch of iodine to be painted on the arm or thigh.
+The length of time it takes for the patch to fade is assessed.
 The faster the body absorbs the iodine, the greater the need for iodine.

-How Much Iodine is Enough?
+Iodine Supplementation: How Much is Enough?

 According to Dr. Guy Abraham, a researcher and an authority on the safe use of iodine, the daily dose of iodine should be 12.5 mg. to 37.5 mg. daily.
 The Japanese live longer and have lower rates of breast and thyroid cancer than any other population.
 And as we all know, they generally have very high levels of intelligence.
 Could it be the iodine?

-The information in this post is not intended for diagnosis or treatment of any disease or disorder.
+The information in this post is not intended for the diagnosis or treatment of any disease or disorder.
 Always consult with your health care practitioner.
 Iodine dosing is best done under the guidance of a knowledgeable health care practitioner.